Xetibo/ReSet-Doc/sections/appendix/ui_tests.typ

   ], [
     - Search bar hide is not very smooth, maybe add animation
     - Selected category is not highlighted (fixed)
-    - Default category is arbitrary (Noted in @NotImplementedFeatures) ],
+    - Default category is arbitrary (Noted in @ConfigurableHomePage) ],
 )
 #test(